-Dear Fathers / Brothers / Sisters,
+Dear Fathers / Brothers / Sisters and my dear people,

-+ Most Rev. Dr. A. Neethinathan
++ Most Rev Dr A Neethinathan

 Bishop of Chingleput